 So, Exchange Server SE serves two most important purposes:

-2. To provide an on-premises Exchange solution to the most reluctant to migrate to the cloud.
+- To provide an on-premises Exchange solution to those who are most reluctant to migrate to the cloud.
 As well as those who cannot keep their data in the cloud due to specific laws and regulations.

 What options do I have?

-1. Migrate to Exchange Online as soon as possible, especially since Exchange 2016 and 2019 are unsupported since October 14, 2025.
-More on that in a second.
+- Migrate to Exchange Online as soon as possible, especially since Exchange 2016 and 2019 are unsupported since October 14, 2025, as I already mentioned above.

-3. Legacy-migrate from Exchange 2016 to Exchange Server SE as soon as it is released.
+- Legacy-migrate from Exchange 2016 to Exchange Server SE.

 Another push to the cloud

 Microsoft has been battling outdated Exchange Servers using various methods.
-Transport-based enforcement system is one of them.
+Transport enforcement system is one of them.
 It’s a method responsible for throttling and blocking emails from persistently vulnerable Exchange Servers.

 Exchange Server Subscription Edition removes the need to upgrade servers to the newer versions and makes the update process much easier.
 At the same time, it’s no mystery that Exchange Online and all the connected services are the first to receive crucial security and feature updates.
-And since Exchange Server becomes a subscription-based service, the overall cost of maintaining your on-premises infrastructure will further increase.
+And since Exchange Server became a subscription-based service, the overall cost of maintaining your on-premises infrastructure has further increased.
 Which means that there’s even fewer reasons not to shift to the cloud.

 See how easy it is to migrate to Exchange Online using CodeTwo migration software: